ravindujayathilaka/ravindujayathilaka/README.md

     <img src="https://readme-typing-svg.herokuapp.com?color=fff&width=480&height=65&lines=Welcome+To+My+Profile+.+.+.+.;+.+.+.&center=true"></a>
 </p>

-- 🔭 I’m currently undergraduate in Software Engineering at SLIIT.
+- 🔭 Graduated in Software Engineering at SLIIT.
 - 👯 I’m looking to collaborate on OpenSource projects
 - 📫 How to reach me: 00prabashwara123@gmail.com